Finster Fest scheduled for September

 The popular annual festival takes place in Summerville and honors the life and legacy of Summerville’s famous folk artist, Howard Finster.

-Paradise Garden, Finster’s home and studio, will be the setting for the event which will run 10 a.m. to 5 p.m. on Saturday and Sunday, Sept.
+Paradise Garden, Finster’s celebrated home and studio, will be the setting for the event which will run from 10 a.m. to 5 p.m. on Saturday and Sunday, Sept.
 5 and 6.

+The festival will feature more than 65 folk and fine artists displaying and selling their artwork.

 There will also be food available.